fusorjs/dom/REFERENCE.md

 # Fusor Reference

-This document is still **under construction** and contains mixed examples of both JSX and function notation, although they are interchangeable
+This document contains mixed examples of both JSX and function notation, although they are interchangeable

 ## DOM children values